Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments: Acknowledgments

-I thank Chloe Tessier for preparing nice illustrations for this project and Arjun Suresh for helping to develop CM scripts and workflows to modularize MLPerf inference benchmarks, improve CM documentation and automate submissions.
+I would also like to express my gratitude to Chloé Tessier for her assistance with illustrations, as well as to Arjun Suresh and Anandhu Sooraj for helping to maintain CM4MLOps repository, improve documentation and develop CM scripts to modularize MLPerf inference benchmarks and automate MLPerf submissions.

-Last but not the least, I thank all great participants and reviewers in our optimization and reproducibility challenges: {\it\href{https://access.cknowledge.org/playground/?action=contributors}{access.cKnowledge.org/playground/?action=contributors}}.
+Lastly, I extend my gratitude to all the remarkable participants and reviewers who contributed to our optimization and reproducibility challenges: {\it\href{https://access.cknowledge.org/playground/?action=contributors}{access.cKnowledge.org/playground/?action=contributors}}.